debpuja/Active-Directory-Bulk-User-Creation/README.md

 <p align="center">
 <img width="750" alt="27 scope name" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/757ff72f-96c5-4252-851e-851de4cc05ae">

 For the DHCP Server configuration, we will use the start IP address as 172.16.0.100.
 End IP address will put as: 172.16.0.200.
 The length can be set to: 24.
-The subnet mask is set as: 255.255.255.0
+The subnet mask is set as: 255.255.255.0. > Next.
 <p align="center">
 <img width="750" alt="28 start:end IP address" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/4fd8b5ae-7949-43aa-84bd-a22b1848eb36">

+For Exclusions and Delays, we don't need to add anything here.
+This page is mainly just to state what IP addresses we should exclude.
+Click Next.

+For Lease Duration